R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ## Write a simple host program

-An enclave by itself is just a library: you must therefore load it from inside a host program.
+An enclave by itself is just a library, you must therefore load it from inside a host program.

 It's easy to load then pass data to and from an enclave.
 Let's start with the skeleton of a little command line app: